How to Find the Best WiFi Channel

 Users sometimes believe that the best WiFi channel is the one that’s used the least, which is why they end up picking an overlapping channel and cause more harm than good.
 To really find the best channel for WiFi, you need a WiFi channel analyzer or scanner and a little bit of know-how.

-How to Find the Best WiFi Channel?
+How to Find the Best WiFi Channel for Your Network.
+Step-by-Step Guide

-Step 1:Understanding RSSI and Noise Values
+Understanding RSSI and Noise Values

-To determine which non-overlapping WiFi channel is the best, you need to consider RSSI and noise values.
-The former stands for “Received Signal Strength Indicator,” and indicates how well a WiFi-enabled device can receive signals from a WiFi router.
-Noise indicates how much interference caused by other signals affects the particular connection.
+To determine which non-overlapping WiFi channel is the best, you need to consider Received Signal Strength Indicator (RSSI) and noise values.
+RSSI indicates how well a WiFi-enabled device can receive signals from a WiFi router, while noise measures interference caused by other signals.

 RSSI is indicated in negative numbers, and the closer it is to zero the better because zero means that no signal strength has been lost during transmission.
 For example, an RSSI of -50 is better than an RSSI of -60.
 With noise, you want to get as far away from zero as possible, so -90 is better than -80.

-Step 2:Calculate Signal-to-Noise Ratio
+Calculate Signal-to-Noise Ratio

 To calculate the SNR of a WiFi connection, all you need to do is subtract the value of noise from the RSSI: